mwabbas888/Airline-Loyalty-Program-Analysis/README.md

 # Airline Loyalty Program: Reward Flights Performance Analysis

 This repository details a data-driven analysis performed as part of a pricing executive job interview exercise.
-The project involved a comprehensive examination of Reward Flights data from two distinct loyalty schemes, **Horizon Alliance (BAC)** and **Equator Alliance (CIB Plus)**.
+The project involved a comprehensive examination of Reward Flights data from two distinct loyalty schemes, **Horizon Alliance** and **Equator Alliance**.
 The objective was to uncover critical performance insights, identify key trends, evaluate scheme effectiveness, and formulate actionable strategic recommendations.

 ---